saltstack/salt/doc/topics/cloud/aws.rst

 =================
 When instances on EC2 are destroyed, there will be a lag between the time that the action is sent, and the time that Amazon cleans up the instance.
-During this time, the instance still retails a Name tag, which will cause a collision if the creation of an instance with the same name is attempted before the cleanup occurs.
+During this time, the instance still retains a Name tag, which will cause a collision if the creation of an instance with the same name is attempted before the cleanup occurs.
 In order to avoid such collisions, Salt Cloud can be configured to rename instances when they are destroyed.
 The new name will look something